OrphiqProtocol/Orphiq-core/test/upgrade/README.md

 take the exported genesis file, make any necessary fixes, and use it to start the network with the old runtime bundles.

-Post-upgrade scenarios rely on the code from the new version of the Oasis Core library and are executed using binaries compiled from the same version.
+Post-upgrade scenarios rely on the code from the new version of the Orphiq Core library and are executed using binaries compiled from the same version.
 However, the scenario can still use the old runtime binaries if they were not deleted by the pre-upgrade scenario.